justintv/Twitch-API/Streams-Resource.md

 ### Parameters

 - `limit` (optional): The maximum number of streams to return, up to 100.
 Defaults to 25.
-- `offset` (optional): The offset to begin listing games, defaults to 0.
+- `offset` (optional): The offset to begin listing streams, defaults to 0.

+Note that the number of promoted streams varies from day to day, and there is no guarantee on how many streams will be promoted at a given time.

 ### Response